With such a short summer in Stockholm, it’s no wonder locals flock to the rooftops to soak up every last inch of sunlight.

 It’s a bit off the beaten path, but if you love mingling with the locals, or just want to get away from the hubbub of central Stockholm and save a few kronor in the process, head across the water to Solstugan on the quieter island of Kungsholmen.

-Located in the Kristineberg area, this casual bar and restaurant is all about live music, fish and chips, and yummy halloumi burgers, without any of the pretence that troubles other terrace bars in Stockholm.
+Located in the Kristineberg area, this casual bar and restaurant is all about live music, fish and chips, shrimp open sandwiches and yummy halloumi burgers, without any of the pretence that troubles other terrace bars in Stockholm.
+Open daily throughout the summer 11am–10/11pm.

 Want views without drinks?
 Try these lookouts and viewing platforms instead!